uktrade/data-hub-api/README.md

 This project uses Docker compose to setup and run all the necessary components.
 The docker-compose.yml file provided is meant to be used for running tests and development.

+**Note for Mac Users:** By default, docker on Mac will restrict itself to using just 2GB of memory.
+This [should be increased](https://docs.docker.com/docker-for-mac/#resources) to at least 4GB to avoid running in to unexpected problems.

 1. Clone the repository:

     ```shell